by Antero Alli

 How is progress discerned in this paratheatre work?

-The first stage involves cultivating enough internal receptivity -- via No-Form practice -- to detect, engage and merge with energy sources in the body itself.
-Identification with these energies demands a conscious act of surrender to your own energy as a full-bodied immersive experience.
-The results can be chaotic, convulsive, ecstatic, and melodramatic without communicating anything beyond the catharis of self-expression.
+The first stage starts with cultivating enough internal receptivity -- via No-Form practice -- to detect, engage and merge with energy sources in the body itself.
+Identification starts with a conscious choice to surrender to whatever source we are accessing towards full-bodied immersive experience.
+The results can be chaotic, convulsive, ecstatic, and melodramatic without communicating anything beyond the catharsis of self-expression.